Pelvic pain, symphysis pubis dysfunction

 Sacrum is a bone at the very base of your lumbar spine.
 It forms a joint with pelvic bone – sacroiliac joint.

 Now, this sacroiliac joint is one of the most common suspects when we see patients with pregnancy back pain.
-Although technically sacroiliac joint is not back pain.
+Although technically sacroiliac joint dysfunction is not back pain.
 It’s part of your pelvis.
 But you would feel discomfort in your lower back area.
-However, SIJ pain sometimes can refer to the inside of your thigh.
-In our experience sacroiliac joint pain responds well to acupuncture.
+However, SIJ pain sometimes can refer to the inside of your thigh and into your leg and often is misdiagnosed as pregnancy sciatica.
+We have plentiful experience, and sacroiliac joint pain responds well to acupuncture.

 Acupuncture relieves pelvic pain